paulproteus/operations/using-funds/expense-report.md

 5. If you haven’t added a bank account yet when the report is approved, Expensify will send you an email asking you to add an account.
 You won’t get paid until you have added an account.

-6. **PLEASE NOTE** that if you DO NOT select the "Bridge Foundry" policy in the upper right hand corner of the report, it won't be submitted to us and we will not recevie notification that you've submitted a report.
+6. **PLEASE NOTE** that if you DO NOT select the "Bridge Foundry" policy in the upper right hand corner of the report, it won't be submitted to us and we will not receive notification that you've submitted a report.

 7. ACH payments will be processed on Wednesdays and will arrive in your bank account about 2 business days later.
 To prevent delay of your reimbursement, please ensure your bank account information is included on your login.